Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

-Quinine levels may be increased by ritonavir-containing regimens; conversely, nevirapine and efavirenz can reduce plasma quinine levels.
-Potential interactions can occur between ritonavir and chloroquine, but their clinical significance is unclear, and until further data are available, no dose adjustments are recommended.
+Quinine levels may be increased by ritonavir-containing regimens or cobicistat; conversely, nevirapine and efavirenz can reduce plasma quinine levels.
+Potential interactions can occur between ritonavir or cobicistat and chloroquine, but their clinical significance is unclear, and until further data are available, no dose adjustments are recommended.

 No immune reconstitution inflammatory syndrome (IRIS) has been described in association with malaria.

 Managing Treatment Failure

 HIV-infected individuals are at increased risk of malaria treatment failure.51 Management of treatment failure is the same in HIV-infected and HIV-uninfected patients, except for considerations about drug interactions between ART and antimalarial drugs.
 Drug-resistant malaria and possible concomitant infections should be considered in HIV-infected patients whose malaria fails to respond to therapy.

 If the species of malaria identified is P. vivax or P. ovale, which can cause recurrence due to hepatic phase of infection, then treatment with primaquine in addition to standard treatment is recommended to prevent recurrence (AI).
 Guidelines for primaquine treatment do not differ in HIV-infected individuals.

 Special Considerations During Pregnancy